Authentise/git-release/README.md

-Git-Release
+Git-Releaseit
 ==========

-`git-release` is a git command which will smartly auto-increment git release tags.
-It currently only supports tags following the major.minor convension.
+`git-releaseis` adds a git command which will smartly auto-increment git release tags.
+It currently only supports tags following the `major.minor` convension.

 Getting Started
 ===============

-You can get started with `git-release` by using PIP:
+You can get started with `git-releaseit` by using PIP:

 ```
-pip install git-release
+pip install git-releaseit
 ```

 This can be done in a virtual environment or at the system level.